ExLibrisGroup/primo-explore-package/VIEW_CODE/js/README.md

-##Recipes/Examples:
+## Recipes/Examples:

 # Note:

 The examples below use the back tic '`' for templates - which will work using babel (Documentation on how to do so will be shared)
 This causes the examples to fail on IE11 browsers.

-To solve this you can replace the '`' with regular apostrophe ("'") and use a single line tempalate (less readable but works just as well).
+To solve this you can replace the '`' with regular apostrophe ("'") and use a single line template (less readable but works just as well).